bpstephanie/The_Country_Quiz/README.md

         The score area tracks both the number of correct answers and incorrect answers.

     - #### Footer
-      The footer consists of two links to the developer's LinkedIn and GitHub respectively.
+      The footer consists of two links to the LinkedIn and GitHub profiles of myself, respectively.
       ![The Footer](media/site-screenshots/footer.png)

  [Back To Top](<#contents>)